soxueren/atsd/api/sql/scheduled-sql.md

 ## Overview

-SQL Scheduler allows for SQL query results to be distributed to email subscribers or stored on a local file system in CSV, Excel or JSON format.
+SQL Scheduler allows for SQL query results to be distributed to email subscribers or stored on a local file system in CSV, Excel, or JSON format.

 ![Scheduler Example](images/sql-scheduler-example.png)